SogaOk/cloud_projects/README.md

 ![public rt subnet association](./imgs/public_rt2.JPG)

 ## Application Load Balancer & Target Group
 Now that our VPC is set up, it is time to start deploying our resources.
 We will start off with our Application Load Balancer.
-From our EC2 dashboard, we navigate on Load Balancers at the lower end of the left-hand menu and click the Create load balancer button.
+From our EC2 dashboard, we navigate to Load Balancers at the lower end of the left-hand menu and click the Create load balancer button.

 ![create load balancer](./imgs/create_lb.JPG)

-We click the create button for Application Load Balancer on the Compare and select load balancer type screen
+We click the create button for Application Load Balancer on the Compare and select load balancer type screen.

 ![load balancer type](./imgs/create_lb2.JPG)